CHEMISTRY EXPERTISE IN THE COURTROOM: WHEN DOES METHAMPHETAMINE EXIST

 IN A CLANDESTINE DRUG-LAB MANUFACTURING EVIDENCE SAMPLE?

-SOMETIMES IT DEPENDS UPON WHOM YOU HIRED TO EVALUATE THE ANALYTICAL DATA: A CASE STUDY.
+SOMETIMES IT DEPENDS UPON WHOM YOU HIRE TO EVALUATE THE ANALYTICAL DATA: A CASE STUDY.

 The information provided below has been taken from an interesting criminal case that occurred in northern California several years ago.
 The case involved a suspect who had been arrested for possession of methamphetamine and methamphetamine manufacture.
 Based on materials found at his residence, it was alleged that he was using ephedrine as a starting material in his manufacturing process.